mira19SA/customer-churn-analysis/README.md

 ## Project Overview
 This project analyzes customer churn data and builds a machine learning model to predict whether a customer will leave or stay.
+This project demonstrates skills in data analysis and machine learning.

+## Technologies Used
+- Python
+- Pandas
+- Scikit-learn
+- Matplotlib

 ## Dataset
 The dataset contains customer information such as: